Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Methods and data

 In order to model the potential for land use change due to woodland subsidy provision, the above data are first aggregated into a single dataset.
 For the set of land parcels in the study area we record the current land use, cattle density, and deer density.
 Land use types are aggregated into one of: woodland, pasture, arable, or other.
 Pasture is assigned a cattle density and woodland is assigned a deer density.
 Pasture and arable land are assigned current gross margin values, according to crop type or the presence of cattle.
 Figure~\ref{fig:model-landtype} (left) shows the initial land types assigned in the model.

-An agent-based model, based on Simpson et al. \cite{Simpson2021a}, underlies the land use allocation process.
-Land use change is decided based upon whether the level of the economic incentive offered for woodland planting is greater than the current agricultural gross margin of the land parcel (or the landholders opportunity cost).
-For land parcels of pasture or arable type if the offered subsidy is greater than landholders opportunity cost then the expectation is the landholder will sign up to the scheme and plant new woodland on the enrolled land parcel.
-We model this process as occurring instantaneously.
+An agent-based model, based on Simpson et al. \citep{Simpson2021a}, underlies the land use allocation process.
+Land use change at the parcel level is predicted based upon whether the level of the economic incentive offered for woodland planting is greater than the current agricultural gross margin of the land parcel (the landholder's opportunity cost).
+For land parcels that are currently pasture or arable, if the offered subsidy is greater than landholder's opportunity cost then the expectation is the landholder will sign up to the scheme and plant new woodland on that land parcel.
+We model this profit maximisation process as occurring instantaneously.
+Note that if for any parcel the opportunity cost (current agricultural return) exceeds the planting subsidy, then the prediction is that no woodland planting will occur, and so current land use persists in that parcel.

-To assess the sensitivity of land use change to subsidy, we model land manager choices across a range of subsidy levels.
-Subsidy levels from zero up to double the original subsidy level, in eleven steps, were considered initially.
-In order to define broader classes of subsidy level for comparison, 0.5, 1.0, and 1.5 multipliers were used to correspond to low, mid, and high subsidy (where mid is the original fixed subsidy level).
+To assess the sensitivity of land use change to subsidy, we model land manager choices across a range of subsidy levels for woodland planting from zero to double the original value, in eleven increments.
+From these results, we define three broader subsidy categories for comparison, low (0.5$\times$), mid (1.0$\times$), and high (1.5$\times$) multipliers relative to the baseline subsidy level (where mid is the original fixed subsidy level).
+These categories capture the range of plausible responses without requiring all individual steps to be analysed separately.
+Note that we do not include timber sales or carbon credit values as additional revenue streams for patches that switch to woodland: the only financial benefit to the land manager of new woodland is assumed to be equal to the value of the planting subsidy.